indogegewepe/indogegewepe/README.md

-# Hi there, I’m Tsiqoh a.k.a Indogegewepe 👋
+# Hi there, I’m Tsiqoh 👋

 ### I'm a University Student!
 - 👀 I’m interested in Technology